christofferholmstedt/ada-vnp/README.md

 ### Issue tracker
-The issue tracker on Github in this project will be used for all master thesis related work, including questions about research methods and report details but will be tagged appropriately.
+The issue tracker on Github in this project will be used for all master thesis related work, including questions about research methods and report details and will be tagged appropriately.